 Do you have a constant talker?
 A child who is easily distracted?
 A child who (fill in the annoying behavior?
 Before you decide that your children are just trying to frustrate you, consider your options in finding their learning style strengths.

 Amanda Bennett is one of our favorite “go-to” experts on unit studies.
 This article from the Virginia Home Educator explains the why of unit studies.
 In short, unit studies allow children learn to think and reason and understand the deeper connections of things just as they were created—as one part of an amazing world!

 Themes communicate.
-If you spend ten minutes explaining to the responsibilities of an ancient Egyptian pharaoh, your child may remember 25% of the information.
+If you spend ten minutes explaining the responsibilities of an ancient Egyptian pharaoh, your child may remember 25% of the information.
 Have him sit on a pharaoh’s throne for ten minutes, delegating the responsibilities himself, and he’ll remember every detail for years.
-The more developed the theme, the richer the experience—and ultimately the more vivid the memory.
+The more developed the theme, the richer the experience—and ultimately, the more vivid the memory.